 Before and during divorce proceedings, you may want to be hypervigilant regarding your behavior.
 Anything that could be construed as inappropriate behavior could be used against you in court so it's important to be aware of your actions.
 This is especially important if child custody is an issue in your case.

-Instead of pursuing new relationships, consider spending time with friends and family instead until the divorce is final.
+Instead of pursuing a new relationship, consider spending time with friends and family instead until the divorce is final.
 Think about staying close to home and taking care of yourself physically and emotionally.
 Divorce is never going to be an easy situation, but being prepared can help the tough process go more smoothly for everyone involved.